SteffeyDev/react-native-popover-view/README.md

 You can register any type of view, not only a `TouchableHighlight`, and the `Popover` will point to the outside of the bounds of that view.

-Note: The map is stored statically, so you cannot register two views with the same name, even if they are in different `PopoverStackNavigator`'s.
+Note: The map is stored statically, so you cannot register two views with the same name, even if they are in different `createPopoverStackNavigator`'s.

 ##### II.
 Send showFromView